What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

-\paragraph{Qualifications} When it comes to qualifications, companies are mainly looking for candidates who have a PhD in computer science or a related field.
-Few of the job postings are looking for candidates with a masters in these fields and some do not highlight a specific degree and mainly focus on necessary skills and knowledge.
-Majority of postings have a heavy emphasis on required experience.
-They are looking for candidates with experience in leading and executing a research agenda, working with different people and teams, synthesizing and communicating challenging concepts, practicing software engineering.
-Some postings highlighted experience with implementing AI ethics related concepts.
-However, this was often listed as a preferred qualifications rather than a required one.
-Expert interviewees did not outline specific qualifications and mainly emphasized on skills and knowledge required.
+\paragraph{Qualifications} The job postings mainly aim to attract candidates who have a PhD in computer science or a related field.
+Few of the job postings accept a master's in these fields, whereas some do not highlight a specific degree and mainly focus on necessary skills and knowledge.
+The majority of postings have a heavy emphasis on the required experience.
+Interview participants also emphasized the importance of experience.
+A research manager expressed that they are not necessarily looking for a \textit{"PhD in computer science"}.
+They are looking for candidates with experience in \textit{"leading and executing a research agenda"}, working with different people and teams, synthesizing and \textit{"communicating challenging concepts"}, and practicing software engineering.
+Some postings highlight experience with implementing \ac{AI} ethics-related concepts.
+However, this was often listed as a preferred qualification rather than a required one.
+Similarly, researchers we interviewed, echoed the importance and value of having a publication record in \textit{"Fairness, Accountability, Transparency, and Ethics (FATE) communities"} such as ACM Conference on Fairness, Accountability, and Transparency (FAccT) and AAAI/ACM Conference on AI, Ethics, and Society (AIES).

-\paragraph{Interpersonal Qualities} Companies are looking for a range of attitudes and values.
-Looking at the job posting data, the most common attitude/value were the aptitude and interest to collaborate and work in an interdisciplinary environment and the most common value was curiosity.
-Other values/attitudes were passion towards building safe and ethical AI systems, loving uncertainty and challenge, creativity, resourcefulness and appreciating delving into details to understand the attitude and values they hold and that they are looking for in future candidates.
-The attitudes....
-The values....
+\paragraph{Interpersonal Qualities} The most common attitude/value was the aptitude and interest to \textit{collaborate and work in an interdisciplinary environment}.
+A researcher emphasized that the current conversations are "engineering focused" and they actively incorporate perspectives from\textit{ social science and philosophy by collaborating with experts in these areas}.
+The most desired value was \textit{"curiosity to learn about [responsible AI] problems"}.
+Many of the participants highlight other values and attitudes such as \textit{"passion"} towards building safe and ethical \ac{AI} systems, \textit{willingness to manage uncertainty and challenges}, \textit{creativity}, and \textit{resourcefulness}.